nobkd/advent-of-vscode/README.md

 - [x] Reloads latest selected day after a VSCode restart
 - [x] Submitting answers

-> An AoC cookie is valid only for about a month, so you're logged out automatically after the time period ends.
+> An AoC cookie is valid only for about a month, so you're logged out automatically after that period of time ends.
 <!-- Insert Animations / Pictures for how the extension works -->

 ## Installation